NejibK/techExcellence/README.md

-# Welcome to the TechEx Operation Day
+# Welcome to the TechEx Operations Day

 Welcome to the TechExcellence Operations Day and thank you for your interest in AI Chatbots.